 Mushrooms are a rich source of vitamins and are a good alternative to meat.
 For this snack, you will need lemon juice, chili flakes, mushrooms, garlic, and parsley.
 You can either saute or bake this savory snack.
 This is a good way to introduce your kids to more flavors and different vegetables.

 22. Chicken stir-fry

 The delicious dish is packed with protein and loaded with veggies.
 All you need is boneless chicken, teriyaki sauce, carrots, cornstarch, sugar peas, broccoli, and onions.
 This mouth-watering dish is packed with oriental flavors and is equally loved by adults.

 Low in calories and rich in nutrients, this crispy snack is a favorite amongst kids.
 For this, you will need shrimp, salt, pepper, and breadcrumbs; all shallow-fried for crispiness.
 You can serve it with a cheesy dip or a sweet chili sauce.

 24. Funny fox toast

-For this snack, you will need bananas (for the eyes), chocolate chips, almond (for the eyebrows), blueberry (for the nose), strawberries (for a pair of ears), peanut butter, and toast.
+For this snack, you will need bananas (for the eyes), dark chocolate chips, almond (for the eyebrows), blueberry (for the nose), strawberries (for a pair of ears), peanut butter, and toast.
 You can even get your kid to make this toast as a fun activity that they will enjoy making and eating.